joshmadakor1/YouTube-Utilities/Contest/README.md

 ## Step 2.

 Throughout the video (from start to finish), 5 (FIVE) different secret words will appear on different parts of the screen for a brief moment at random times.
+There will be a little anime character holding up a sign with the word on it that may look something like this: https://github.com/joshmadakor1/YouTube-Utilities/assets/39254979/3a847f64-96ee-459b-b080-512dd39842e8

 To enter the contest, you must make a comment that begins with one of the secret words, followed by your thoughts on the video or any criticisms you have (do you agree?, disagree?, share your thoughts, etc.)

 For example, if you find the secret phrase “PANDA57”, your contest entry comment will look like this:

 _**@JaneDoe**_ says: